voxeet/voxeet-uxkit-web-mixerlayout/README.md

    <button id="replayConference" onClick="{this.launchReplayConference.bind(this)}">Replay conference</button>
    ```

-   The Platform triggers either the `joinConference` button or the `replayConference` button, depending on whether the conference is live or a replay.
+   The Communications API triggers either the `joinConference` button or the `replayConference` button, depending on whether the conference is live or a replay.
-   The mixer layout then uses the Dolby Interactivity APIs Web SDK to join the conference as a mixer and creates the layout based on the number and state of the participants in the conference.
+   The mixer layout then uses the Dolby.io Communications SDK for Web to join the conference as a mixer and creates the layout based on the number and state of the participants in the conference.

-2. The Platform needs to know when the layout has been prepared for the mix to begin and when the conference is over.
+2. The Communications API needs to know when the layout has been prepared for the mix to begin and when the conference is over.
    This is done by the layout app presenting `div`s with specific `id`s.
-The Platform looks for:
+The Communications API looks for:

    - `<div id="conferenceStartedVoxeet"></div>`.
 By adding this element into the DOM, the layout app indicates it is ready for the mix to begin.
    - `<div id="conferenceEndedVoxeet"></div>`.
 By adding this element into the DOM, the layout app indicates that the conference is over.